By: AY1920S2-CS2103T-F09-4 Since: Jan 2020 Licence: MIT

 Cons: This makes it difficult to narrow down the search if the users want to be specific about which field the keyword is in.
 The current implementation allows for greater freedom in choosing the fields to search for, something this implementation would not be able to accomplish.
 Furthermore, as

-, the specified field would make it easier for users to search for activities with the samedate
+dateandtimehave different format fromlocationandtitle, the specified field would make it easier for users to search for activities with the samedateortime.

 -